miculan/miculan.github.io/_pages/about.md

 <br/>If this sounds interesting to you too, [drop me a note](mailto:marino.miculan@uniud.it).

-Besides, I know something about bigraphs, category theory and logic, coalgebras, distributed ledgers, logical frameworks, process calculi, proof assistants, nominal sets, session types, structured operational semantics, systems biology, type theory.
+Besides, I know something about type theory, proof assistants, logical frameworks, nominal sets, category theory and logic, process calculi, coalgebras, structured operational semantics, session types, bigraphs, systems biology, distributed ledgers.
 (In a sense, I am a *horizontal* researcher.)

 I founded and currently lead the [Models and Applications of Distributed Systems](https://mads.uniud.it) laboratory, the Udine node of the [CINI National CyberSecurity laboratory](https://cybersecnatlab.it), and the [MadrHacks](https://www.madrhacks.org), the ethical hacking team of the University of Udine.<br/>